rfeinman/pyBPL/README.md

 ## Setup

 This code repository requires PyTorch >= 0.4.0.
 A full list of requirements can be found in `requirements.txt`.
-To install, run the following command to clone the repository into a folder of your choice:
+To install, first run the following command to clone the repository into a folder of your choice:
 ```
 git clone https://github.com/rfeinman/pyBPL.git
 ```
-On UNIX machines, add the repository path to your `PYTHONPATH` environment variable to enable imports from any folder:
+Then, run the following command to install the package:
 ```
-export PYTHONPATH="/path/to/pyPBL:$PYTHONPATH"
+python setup.py install
 ```